 The qualifying investment fund (QIF) is an investment vehicle for which the Fund is the sole investor.

-The movement in purchase and sales of investments in the year have been impacted by the strategic positioning by the Trustees of the assets and liabilities.
+The movement in purchase and sales of investments in the year have been impacted by and are reflective of the strategic positioning by the Trustees of the assets and liabilities.

 Transaction costs